Steven Cakebread Sells 2,000 Shares of Bill.com Holdings, Inc. (NYSE:BILL) Stock

-Bill.com Holdings, Inc. (NYSE:BILL) Director Steven Cakebread sold 2,000 shares of the firm’s stock in a transaction dated Thursday, March 18th.
-The shares were sold at an average price of $146.26, for a total transaction of $292,520.00.
-Following the sale, the director now owns 2,000 shares of the company’s stock, valued at $292,520.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Bill.com Holdings, Inc. (NYSE:BILL) Director Steven Cakebread sold 2,000 shares of the business’s stock in a transaction that occurred on Thursday, March 25th.
+The shares were sold at an average price of $142.56, for a total value of $285,120.00.
+Following the completion of the sale, the director now owns 2,000 shares of the company’s stock, valued at approximately $285,120.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.

 Steven Cakebread also recently made the following trade(s):

-Hedge funds have recently added to or reduced their stakes in the company.
-Baker Tilly Financial LLC purchased a new position in shares of Bill.com in the fourth quarter worth $1,158,000.
-Acadian Asset Management LLC purchased a new position in shares of Bill.com in the third quarter worth $41,000.
-Truist Financial Corp purchased a new position in shares of Bill.com in the third quarter worth $208,000.
-California Public Employees Retirement System lifted its holdings in shares of Bill.com by 41.5% in the fourth quarter.
-California Public Employees Retirement System now owns 175,743 shares of the company’s stock worth $23,989,000 after buying an additional 51,574 shares in the last quarter.
-Finally, Public Employees Retirement Association of Colorado lifted its holdings in shares of Bill.com by 1,327.5% in the fourth quarter.
-Public Employees Retirement Association of Colorado now owns 106,362 shares of the company’s stock worth $14,518,000 after buying an additional 98,911 shares in the last quarter.
-87.32% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of BILL.
+Baker Tilly Financial LLC acquired a new position in shares of Bill.com in the 4th quarter valued at $1,158,000.
+Acadian Asset Management LLC acquired a new position in shares of Bill.com in the 3rd quarter valued at $41,000.
+Truist Financial Corp acquired a new position in shares of Bill.com in the 3rd quarter valued at $208,000.
+California Public Employees Retirement System increased its position in shares of Bill.com by 41.5% in the 4th quarter.
+California Public Employees Retirement System now owns 175,743 shares of the company’s stock valued at $23,989,000 after acquiring an additional 51,574 shares during the period.
+Finally, Public Employees Retirement Association of Colorado increased its position in shares of Bill.com by 1,327.5% in the 4th quarter.
+Public Employees Retirement Association of Colorado now owns 106,362 shares of the company’s stock valued at $14,518,000 after acquiring an additional 98,911 shares during the period.
+Hedge funds and other institutional investors own 87.32% of the company’s stock.

-A number of brokerages have recently commented on BILL.
-Susquehanna Bancshares began coverage on shares of Bill.com in a research note on Tuesday, March 16th.
-They issued a “neutral” rating and a $160.00 price target for the company.
-Oppenheimer boosted their target price on shares of Bill.com from $150.00 to $175.00 and gave the company an “outperform” rating in a research report on Friday, February 5th.
-Zacks Investment Research lowered shares of Bill.com from a “hold” rating to a “sell” rating in a research report on Tuesday, January 5th.
-Susquehanna began coverage on shares of Bill.com in a research report on Monday.
-They set a “neutral” rating and a $160.00 target price for the company.
-Finally, Wolfe Research began coverage on shares of Bill.com in a research report on Friday, December 4th.
-They set an “outperform” rating and a $170.00 target price for the company.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and eight have issued a buy rating to the company.
-Bill.com presently has an average rating of “Buy” and a consensus price target of $136.87.
+BILL has been the subject of a number of research reports.
+Wolfe Research initiated coverage on Bill.com in a report on Friday, December 4th.
+They issued an “outperform” rating and a $170.00 price target for the company.
+Needham & Company LLC upped their target price on Bill.com from $120.00 to $170.00 and gave the stock a “buy” rating in a report on Friday, February 5th.
+Piper Sandler upped their target price on Bill.com from $120.00 to $140.00 in a report on Monday, January 11th.
+Oppenheimer upped their target price on Bill.com from $150.00 to $175.00 and gave the stock an “outperform” rating in a report on Friday, February 5th.
+Finally, BTIG Research upped their target price on Bill.com from $150.00 to $180.00 and gave the stock a “buy” rating in a report on Friday, February 5th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $136.87.

 About Bill.com